 Improving latency and adding scalability in V2

 The above-stated problems are solved by implementing Incoming and Outgoing queues in WebSocket.
-In the new architecture, the duty of the WebSocket server is to push new messages to output queue and send input queue messages to the respective connected clients.
+In the new architecture, the duty of the WebSocket server is to push new messages to the output queue and send input queue messages to the respectively connected clients.

 Another important advantage is scalability.
 Each message added to the queue is processed by workers. depending on system load we deploy any number of workers on multiple systems.
-This gives the flexibilty to scale the system depending on system load.
-ALl worker process will be pops messages from queue and process one by one.
+This gives the flexibility to scale the system depending on system load.
+ALl worker process will pop messages from queue and process one by one.
 So more the worker process faster the messages in the queue will be executed.

-Websocket server also listens to input queue for any messages, if any messages are present in queue, it will forward that message to the respective clients.
+WebSocket server also listens to input queue for any messages, if any messages are present in the queue, it will forward that message to the respective clients.
 This enables sending messages to any of the clients from anywhere in the cloud.